 Summary of the Equations of Flight

-In summary, the following general equations are applicable for the motion of an airplane:
+In summary, the following general equations apply to the motion of an airplane:

-where = the radius of curvature of flight path in a vertical plane, and = the radius of curvature of flight path in a horizontal plane.
+where = the radius of curvature of the flight path in a vertical plane, and = the radius of curvature of the flight path in a horizontal plane.

 It should be remembered that in accelerated flight, the lift will not equal the weight of the airplane because of the need for the wing to create whatever lift value is needed to produce the accelerations to follow the required flight path.
-The resulting lift force may be greater or less than the weight of the airplane, so during flight, the load factor can be positive or negative.
+The resulting lift force may be greater or less than the airplane’s weight, so the load factor can be positive or negative during flight.

 Limiting Airspeeds & Load Factors

-Obviously, an airplane (or the pilot and crew) cannot withstand infinite load factors, and the airplane will be either aerodynamically or structurally limited, or both.
+An airplane (or the pilot and crew) cannot withstand infinite load factors, and the airplane will be either aerodynamically or structurally limited, or both.
 An airspeed/load factor diagram (a so-called – diagram) is one form of operating envelope for an airplane.
-This diagram maps out the conditions where flight is possible without the airplane stalling or exceeding its structural strength limits.
+This diagram maps out the conditions for flight without the airplane stalling or exceeding its structural strength limits.

 The figure below shows a representative – diagram for an airplane as a function of its airspeed (flight Mach number may also be used).
 The green area is the normal flight envelope, with the orange and red zones denoting structural overload conditions.

-The maximum structural attainable load factor that an airplane is designed to withstand depends on the particular airplane and precisely what it is designed to do.
-The minimum attainable positive load factor for most airplanes (the so-called limit load) usually is 3.8, although the FARs contain more specific requirements for different types of civil airplane.
+The maximum structural attainable load factor an airplane is designed to withstand depends on the particular airplane and precisely what it is intended to do.
+The minimum achievable positive load factor for most airplanes (the so-called limit load) is usually 3.8, although the FARs contain more specific requirements for different types of civil airplanes.
 Aerobatic and military fighter airplanes are designed to tolerate much higher load factors, often between minus 10 and plus 12.
 To the limit load factors, 50% is added for structural design purposes (i.e., a margin of safety), which becomes known as the ultimate load.

 Summary & Closure

 In the analysis of airplane performance, it has been shown how the general equations of motion for an airplane in flight can be readily derived by following the basic principles of statics and dynamics.
 These equations have helped expose some fundamental results for steady-level and maneuvering flight.
-In addition, they have set down a rational basis for determining variations aspects of the airplane’s flight performance as well as its potential limitations.
+In addition, they have set a rational basis for determining variations in the airplane’s flight performance and potential limitations.
 Much of the analysis of civil airplanes will be for steady-level flight, small angles of displacement, and mild maneuvers.
 However, for military aircraft such as fighters, their flight maneuvers may be more aggressive and include various types of aerobatics with large displacements and rates.
 In such cases, the load factors produced on the aircraft may be significant, and the aircraft may fly close to its aerodynamic and/or structural limits.